-When the parameter is not specified, it inherits the value from the value of the innodb_data_file_path option.
-If both source and destination attempt to use an absolute path that resolve to the same files, the backup is cancelled.
+When the parameter is not specified, it inherits the value from the value of the innodb_data_file_path option on the backed-up server.
+If both the source and destination of the backup attempt to use the same absolute paths that resolves to the same files, the backup is cancelled.